 c) The procedures in clause 7.1.4 shall be applied to this record field.

-NOTE: As the result of applying clause 7.1.4, the type of the field may be changed to record of record and in parallel the name of the field may be changed to "sequence_list".
+NOTE: As the result of applying clause 7.1.4, the type of the field may be changed to record of record and in parallel the name of the field should be changed to "sequence_list".

 d) Finally, clause 5.2.2 shall be applied to the name of the resulted field and the field shall be added to the enframing TTCN-3 record (see clauses 7.6 and 7.6.6) or union field (see clause 7.6.5).